ConnorTPhoenix/artist_reccommendation_KNN/README.md

 A complete summary of this project can be found in the file summary.pdf in the resources directory.

-The same summary is available in a more readable form on [WordPress Blog](https://wordpress.com/post/connortphoenix.wordpress.com/340)
+The same summary is available in a more readable blog format here: [WordPress Blog](https://wordpress.com/post/connortphoenix.wordpress.com/340)

 #### Dataingest.ipynb
 Data ingestion script.
 Pulls and integrates raw datasources from source URL.